muyuanjin/kcd2db/README.md

 ## Supported Data Types

+- Key : must be a string
+- Value : can be a boolean, number, or string

 | Type    | Storage Format         | Notes                   |
 |---------|------------------------|-------------------------|
 | Boolean | 0/1                    | 0 represents false      |